jtomassoni/skyroutesai/README.md

 ## API Keys

-This project uses multiple flight APIs with fallback support:
+This project uses the Amadeus Self-Service API for real flight data, with mock data as a fallback:
-- Amadeus Self-Service API (recommended)
+- Amadeus Self-Service API (primary)
-- Kiwi (Tequila) API
+- Mock data (fallback if API fails)
-- Skyscanner via RapidAPI

 See `docs/flight-apis.md` for detailed setup instructions.